 To me, it was really frustrating to see all those other women doing super complex yoga moves but not being able to raise my own leg above my waist.
 Sometimes it even seemed like it isn’t even possible for me to become flexible because it seemed like I was making zero progress.

 Despite this feeling of failure, I kept on going and now I am much more flexible than I used to be and I must say, it feels great!

-During my yoga experience, I’ve learned many yoga poses great for increasing flexibility.
+During my yoga experience, I’ve learned many yoga exercises for flexibility and stretching.
 And I want to share 6 of my most favorite yoga for flexibility moves perfect for beginners!

 1.Standing half forward bend

 This is a great pose to start out with because it stretches out your hamstrings and gets you ready for more complex yoga for flexibility poses.

 Start with your feet on the ground about as wide as your hips.
 Bend down and focus on your hip joints, not your waist.

 You can bend your knees a bit while pushing your hips back.
 Be sure to keep your spine straight.
 Reach for the floor but if you can’t reach it, use some yoga blocks.

 Hold this pose for as long as you are comfortable.
 Do a few sets and move on to another move.